Nicolas Démoulin

-Nicolas Démoulin (born 22 July 1972) is a French politician of La République En Marche!
+Nicolas Démoulin (born 22 July 1972 in Bordeaux) is a French politician of La République En Marche!
 (LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Hérault.

 Political career

 In parliament, Démoulin serves on the Committee on Economic Affairs.
 In addition to his committee assignments, he is a member of the French-Malian Parliamentary Friendship Group.

 Since October 2018, Démoulin has been serving as one of five deputy chairpersons of the LREM parliamentary group, under the leadership of chairman Gilles Le Gendre.

-He is not seeking re-election in the 2022 French legislative election.
+He did not seek re-election in the 2022 French legislative election.

 Political positions

 In July 2019, Démoulin voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.